Philips AVENT Fast Review

 The manual doesn't include instructions for glass bottles, and there is no automatic shut-off, so bottles will continue to heat as long as they remain in the warmer.
 The LED indicator light will tell you when the cycle is over, but the unit only shuts-off when you manually turn the dial to the off position.
 Since there is no audible beep for the end of the warming cycle, but would like notification, you'll need to set a second timer, which is additional work.

 The user manual includes heating times for different liquid amounts.
 Intuitively, it makes sense for an increase in contents to translate to an increase in time to warm.
 However, this manual indicates that bottles over 6 ounces will need 2 minutes less to heat than bottles between 4-6 ounces, and 2-3 ounce bottles will take a minute more to heat than 4-5 ounces.
 Why?
 We don't know, but it is something to be aware of.

 The Fast isn't all that fast, and even when it is, it doesn't heat very warm, earning it a so-so score for warming efficiency.
 At recommended settings, it took 3:30 to achieve a temperature of 63F using a 4 ounce Lifefactory Glass Bottle with silicone sleeve.
 With the ideal warmed temperature being close to 98, this could be too cool for some babies, especially those who regularly breastfeed.
 However, if you leave the bottle in the warmer, it will continue to heat, and over time you may learn the right amount of time required to heat your bottle to a temperature close to body temperature.

 You should always test the temperature of any food before giving it to your baby.
 Placing a few drops of liquid on the inside of your wrist is usually adequate to determine if the contents are too hot.
-Swirl the bottle a few times to mix the liquid and avoid hot spots before testing.
+Gently swirl the bottle to mix the liquid and avoid hot spots before testing.